jan-tomsic/cts/README.md

     curl http://localhost:8080/ping

 ## GitHub Actions Workflow
-The workflow (docker.yml) will trigger on any push, performing the following steps:
+The workflow (cloudrun.yml) will trigger on push to main branch, performing the following steps:

 1. Checkout the code.
-2. Log in to GitHub Container Registry.
+2. Log in to Google Cloud and setup gcloud CLI
-3. Build the Docker image, tag it, and push it to ghcr.io.
+3. Build the Docker image, tag it, and push it to gcr.io
+4. Deploy or Update Cloud Run with the latest image